MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

 [!INCLUDE [intro](../includes/mwa-intro.md)]

+In a service-oriented architecture, where each service is self-contained, different teams within an organization can take ownership of various services, allowing them to innovate at their own pace.
+Moreover, when the system experiences increased load, only the services acting as performance bottlenecks need to be scaled out.

 > [!TIP]
 > ![GitHub logo](../../../../../_images/github.svg) This article is backed by a [reference implementation](https://aka.ms/eap/rwa/dotnet) of the Reliable Web App pattern, which features a production grade web app on Azure.
 Use this sample web app to guide your implementation of Reliable Web App pattern.

 ## Choose the right services

-The Modern Web App pattern introduces containerization, asynchronous communication, and queue-based scaling.
-The services you selected for the implementation of the Reliable Web App pattern might not support these implementation techniques.
-You likely need to adopt new Azure services for the portion of the application that you want to modernize.
+The Modern Web App pattern introduces a service-oriented architecture.
+It applies containerization and asynchronous communication to all independent services.
+The Azure services you selected for the implementation of the Reliable Web App pattern might not support these implementation techniques.
 For the Modern Web App pattern, you need an application platform that supports containerization and a container image repository.
 You need a messaging system to support asynchronous messaging.

 ### Choose a container service